4 Steps to Improve Your Vulnerability Management Process

 Network vulnerabilities represent security gaps that could be abused by attackers to damage network assets, trigger a denial of service, and/or steal potentially sensitive information.
 Attackers are constantly looking for new vulnerabilities to exploit—and taking advantage of old vulnerabilities that may have gone unpatched.

-Having a vulnerability management framework in place that regularly checks for new vulnerabilities is crucial for preventing cybersecurity breaches.
+Having a vulnerability management framework in place that regularly checks for new weaknesses is crucial for preventing cybersecurity breaches.
 Without a vulnerability testing and patch management system, old security gaps may be left on the network for extended periods of time.
 This gives attackers more of an opportunity to exploit vulnerabilities and carry out their attacks.

 What can you do to create or establish an IT vulnerability management framework in your own organization?
 There are a couple of ways to build out a vulnerability management program: creating the program internally or using a vulnerability management service from a managed security service provider (MSSP).